Sustainable Aviation Fuels (SAF) – The Need of the Hour

 Alder Fuels is a cleantech company that converts forestry and other woody residues into Sustainable Aviation Fuel (SAF) that can be used by commercial airlines.
 Alder Fuels strives to produce crude oil that is carbon negative which can go on to replace petroleum in the long run.

 This low-carbon sustainable crude oil is scalable, cost-competitive, and compatible with the existing petroleum refining and logistics infrastructure.
-Alder Fuels uses pyrolysis technology to transform agricultural biomass into a liquid which is then treated in a certain way to make it compatible with the existing refineries.
+Alder Fuels uses pyrolysis technology to transform agricultural biomass into a liquid and then treats it in a certain way to make it compatible with existing refineries.
+The combination of the fuel life cycle along with eco-refining hydro-processing technology ensures the ability to produce a greener aviation fuel.
+So that it matches the specification of modern-day jet engines.

 Sustainable Aviation Fuels (SAF) | What’s Next?

 Sustainable Aviation Fuels (SAF) have provided a pathway to replace petroleum-based jet fuels.
-Unlike fossil fuels, the future of SAF will be a lab outcome based on extensive research on the building blocks found in nature.

 Leave a Comment